Definitions & models

 The Alexandria proclamation on Information Literacy and Lifelong Learning of 2005 states that:

 “Information Literacy lies at the core of lifelong learning.
 It empowers people in all walks of life to seek, evaluate, use and create information effectively to achieve their personal, social, occupational and educational goals.
 It is a basic human right in a digital world and promotes social inclusion of all nations.”

 ACRL adopted an Information Literacy Framework in 2016 that offers the following definition:

 “Information literacy is the set of integrated abilities encompassing the reflective discovery of information, the understanding of how information is produced and valued, and the use of information in creating new knowledge and participating ethically in communities of learning.”

 ACRL’s Information Literacy Competency Standards for Higher Education (2000) were rescinded in 2016.

-CILIP have developed an information literacy model that contains eight competencies / understandings that a person requires to be information literate:
+In 2012, CILIP developed an information literacy model that contained eight competencies / understandings that a person requires to be information literate:

 - a need for information